burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.1_basic_shapes_primitives/2.1.3_circles/circles/README.rst

 2.1.3 - Drawing Circles
 ==============================================

-:Duration: 18 minutes
+:Duration: 20 minutes
 :Level: Beginner
 :Prerequisites: :ref:`Module 1.1.1 <module_1.1.1>` (RGB Basics), Module 2.1.1 (Lines)

-.. contents:: Table of Contents
-   :local:
-   :depth: 2

 Overview
 ========

-In this exercise, you will learn how to draw perfect circles using mathematics rather than pixel-by-pixel plotting.
-This technique forms the foundation for rendering many curved shapes in generative art, from simple dots to complex organic forms.
+This exercise teaches you how to draw circles using distance calculations instead of plotting individual pixels.
+You will learn the mathematical definition of a

-The core idea is elegant: a circle is defined as all points equidistant from a center.
-By calculating the distance from every pixel to a center point, we can determine which pixels fall inside the circle and color them accordingly.
+circle: all points at a fixed distance from a center.
+By measuring how far each pixel is from a center point, we can decide which pixels belong inside the circle and color them.

 **Learning Objectives:**